Search Engine Journal often mentions the value of a “content refresh,” particularly regarding SEO.

 - You share this graphic on Facebook, LinkedIn, Twitter, and Instagram.

-- You’ve now taken a single piece of content and have turned it into four marketing assets.
+- You’ve now taken a single piece of content and turned it into four marketing assets.

-Even better, you can anticipate repurposing your content every time you create a new piece of content.
+Even better, you can anticipate repurposing your content whenever you create a new piece of content.